-Microsoft lists 224 individual products (!!!) that form part of the entire Azure selection.
+There are over 600 services (wow!) that form part of the entire Azure selection.
 Products are divided into categories so you can quickly navigate to the ones that suit your needs.
-Product categories cover everything from AI + Machine Learning, to Databases, to Identity Management, Security, Analytics and so many more.
-This still leaves us feeling a little fuzzy on the actual nature of what Azure is though.
-So…
+Product categories cover everything from AI (artificial intelligence)/machine learning, to databases, to identity management, security, analytics and so many more.
+This still might leave you feeling a little fuzzy on the actual nature of what Azure is, though.
+So, let’s dive in.

 What is Microsoft Azure?

 ‘Cloud computing platform’ doesn’t mean some remote online server for storing your data.
-It’s a platform on which businesses can build their infrastructure, without the need to host their own server and hardware.
-It’s therefore a modern solution that enables businesses to grow and expand.
-A scalable service that removes the need to purchase expensive hardware, server space and additional Internet bandwidth.
+It’s a platform on which businesses can build their infrastructure without the need to host their own server and hardware.
+Therefore, it’s a modern solution that enables businesses to grow and expand.
+It’s also a scalable service that removes the need to purchase expensive hardware, server space, and additional internet bandwidth.

 Microsoft Azure is a pool of computing resources that allows you to host nearly every part of your site.
-This covers your web server, email server, databases, file storage, virtual machines, user directories and anything else you need.
+This covers your web server, email server, databases, file storage, virtual machines, user directories, and anything else you need.
 As a result, with Microsoft Azure, you only pay for what you need.
-A much friendlier solution than purchasing physical hardware servers that may be more or less than what you truly need.
+This stands as a much friendlier solution than purchasing physical hardware servers that may be more or less than what you truly need.

-Before the advent of cloud computing, businesses were forced to engage in a highly tedious process:
+Before the advent of cloud computing, businesses were forced to engage in the tedious process of:

-- Determine the hardware specifications needed in order to perform all required business needs (data storage, email server, web server etc).
+- Determining the hardware specifications needed in order to perform all required business needs (data storage, email server, web server, etc).

-- Secondly, order the hardware equipment at an enormous upfront cost, and wait several weeks for delivery. ($)
+- Order the hardware equipment at an enormous upfront cost, and wait several weeks for delivery. ($)

-- Oh, make sure you have a physical space for all this hardware.
-On premises or perhaps you need to pay for an external space. ($$)
+- Make sure you have a physical space for all this hardware— On-premises, or perhaps you need to pay for an external space. ($$)

-- Also, pay for extra Internet bandwidth and service that can effectively handle the usage. ($$$)
+- Pay for extra internet bandwidth and service that can effectively handle the usage. ($$$)

 - Pay for round-the-clock electricity for power and cooling. ($$$$)